 Hopper App – An app that predicts the best time to book flights and alerts you before prices are about to drop or climb.

 City Maps2Go – The absolute best offline map, hands down.
 I use this free app for all my trips.
 I especially love that I can pin places I want to visit, return to later, or save for future.
 It’s like creating my own personal map.

-Finally, just one global SIM card for staying connected in every country.
+Finally, just one global SIM card for every country.
 No more switching SIM cards.
 I use it every time I travel to avoid roaming fees.
 Choose pay-as-you-go rates or unlimited data packages starting at $3.99/day.

 I use the tools at Ratehub.ca to find and compare different finance options in Canada where I am from.
 I found my favourite foreign currency exchange credit card.
 There’s no transaction fees with my Visa Infinite Passport, just a straight exchange rate.
 Plus I get free lounge access at airports around the world.